SafePalWallet/safepal-app/README.md

-## SafePal App Core
+## SafePal App (Core Version)

-This is a simplified version of SafePal Wallet App.
-To know the full features of SafePal Wallet, please visit our [community](https://www.safepal.com/en/sitemap).
+This is the core version of the SafePal Wallet App.
+To learn about the full features of SafePal Wallet, please visit our [community](https://www.safepal.com/en/sitemap).

 ## Getting Started